utunga/thankful/doc/whitepaper.md

 This may seem contradictory to the objectives above, but for the discussion to proceed it is easier to assume these tokens exist.
 However, having once we have advanced the discussion to a certain point it should become clear that it would be possible - in certain types of game and if desired - to do away with the value holding tokens in various games and replace these with purely fictive (made up inside of the game) tokens for measurement of value.
 This is a bit like pulling up the ladder into an airship - at some point it is necessary to demonstrate that airship would be lighter than air - but in this case it is easier, first, to explain how it works while the air ship sitting on top of an existing building.

-If there were a form of commodity (restricted supply) crypto token that was truly decentralized (no global ledger) then it would be more in keeping with this project to use that as the 'hard curency' store of value on which the kinpesa type money was built.

 ####  Key elements

 We imagine a directed, weighted, graph with: